Jailed Journalists Report For Gore's TV Venture

 GONZALES: Michael Rosenblum, an international media consultant, helped create Current in its early days.
 He says Current is all about the democratization of video.
 In the old days, TV news programming decisions were all made by network executives.

-Mr. MICHAEL ROSENBLUM (International Media Consultant): But as broadcast quality cameras dropped in the, you know, the couple-hundred-dollar range and edits became a piece of software on your laptop, it suddenly opened the door to anybody who had a creative drive and wanted to make content.
+MICHAEL ROSENBLUM: But as broadcast quality cameras dropped in the, you know, the couple-hundred-dollar range and edits became a piece of software on your laptop, it suddenly opened the door to anybody who had a creative drive and wanted to make content.
 What they were lacking was a platform.

-Mr. LISA LING (Journalist): Now is the time to try and urge both governments to communicate.
+LISA LING: Now is the time to try and urge both governments to communicate.
 And we as a family just felt like we need to try and encourage our country to talk and resolve this issue separate from the greater (unintelligible) issue.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.